 I also used my time in Little Tokyo to check out the food.
 The eating was quite good.
 My reviews are posted on Yelp.com.
 In the photo below, the burger is from Far Bar.
-The middle shot is Wakasaya restaurant’s donburi — Japanese work for “bowl.”
+The middle shot is Wakasaya restaurant’s donburi — Japanese word for “bowl.”
 The concept refers to getting a bowl of rice topped with goodies, in this case, salmon roe, sea urchin and fatty tuna.
 Then on your right is ramen soup from Mr. Ramen, which makes a good bowl of noodles served up with sliced pork, half a boiled egg and steamed spinach.

 Right after the conference ended, I had about half an hour before the shuttle van was scheduled to take me back to LAX.
 That was enough of a window to sprint down the block to Far Bar, which today, serves up craft beers, sakes and cocktails to a hipster crowd.
 Fronting the edifice of its historic location is a fabulous “chop suey” sign from its past life as a Chinese restaurant.

 For generations, that Chinese restaurant sat in the center of Little Tokyo for generations, according to local newscaster David Ono.
 Here’s what he had to say about it on the V3 website in a little story that really moved me: